d2l-ai/d2l-en/chapter_introduction/index.md

 How would you write such a program from first principles?
 Think about it... the problem is hard.
-Every second, the microphone will collect roughly 44000 samples.
+Every second, the microphone will collect roughly 44,000 samples.
 Each sample is a measurement of the amplitude of the sound wave.
 What rule could map reliably from a snippet of raw audio to confident predictions
 $\{\text{yes}, \text{no}\}$
-on whether the snippet contains the wake word?
+about whether the snippet contains the wake word?
 If you are stuck, do not worry.
 We do not know how to write such a program from scratch either.
 That is why we use machine learning.